osu/cybersci-2024/Crypto/Leaked-and-Loaded/Information.md

 - Base64 encoding was the first layer
 - ROT-N encryption provided additional security
 - Pattern recognition was crucial for solving
+- On generating ROT-N decryptions find the one that starts in the format of `ZmxhZ3t9`

 ## Tools Used
 - Base64 decoder